5 Times Data Recovery Brought Criminals to Justice

 1. The Death of the King of Pop

 When Michael Jackson died of a massive overdose of the anesthetic propofol in June of 2009, authorities were alarmed to find that he had been prescribed the dosage by his physician, Dr. Conrad Robert Murray.
-Murray wasn’t convicted of involuntary manslaughter through computer forensics alone, but some of the most damning evidence brought against him was collected from his computer’s hard drive; the prosecutors presented the computer’s medical documentation of the doctor’s prescription of lethal mounts of propofol, and the jury took only eight hours to convict him.
+Murray wasn’t convicted of involuntary manslaughter through computer forensics alone, but some of the most damning evidence brought against him was collected from his computer’s hard drive; the prosecutors presented the computer’s medical documentation of the doctor’s prescription of lethal amounts of propofol, and the jury took only eight hours to convict him.

 2. Finding the Strangler